For discounts, new product news, and tips.

 In a May 2002 study of contaminants in stream water samples across the country, the U.S. Geological Survey found persistent detergent metabolites in 69% of streams tested.
 Sixty-six percent contained disinfectants.

 There is absolutely no need to pollute our streams, rivers, and oceans with traditional toxic cleaners.
 There is a safer and better way to clean.
-So before your next boat outing, be sure to scrub it down with Better Life’s all-natural cleaners.
+So before your next boat outing, be sure to scrub it down with Better Life’s natural cleaners.

 Better Life fans and boat owners, the Pals, wrote in and suggested using our cleaning caddy for an organized cleaning system.
 They love having all of the cleaning products conveniently in a caddy on his boat ready to tackle big cleaning jobs or small spills (available at cleanhappens.com).